 - Supportive but not conclusive research shows that consumption of EPA and DHA omega-3 fatty acids may reduce the risk of coronary heart disease.
 (See nutrition information for total fat and cholesterol content).

 The connection between fish oil and Alzheimer’s disease has been studied for quite a few years now.
 The studies have consistently shown that the omega-3 fatty acids are vital for brain function and have been shown to slow down cognitive decline and help prevent brain atrophy in older adults.

 Studies have shown that the omega-3 fatty acids in fish oil have improved the survival rate for heart attack patients.
 They can also help to prevent and possibly reverse various cardiovascular diseases.

 Fish oil can help protect the hippocampus cells from damage which, in turn, can help reduce the risk of diabetic patients developing cognitive deficit.

-Due to fish oil’s positive effects on our brains, it is believed that suboptimal levels of omega-3 fatty acids may improve the symptoms of ADHD.
+Due to fish oil’s positive effects on our brain, it is believed that sub-optimal levels of omega-3 fatty acids may improve the symptoms of ADHD.